-- Administrator Password-This setting specifies a password that must be entered to access the BIOS Setup Utility.
-If only the Administrator's password is set, then this only limits access to the BIOS setup program and is only asked for when entering the BIOS setup program.
-By default, no password is specified. - User Password-This setting specifies a password that must be entered to access the BIOS Setup Utility or to boot the system.
-If only the User's password is set, then this is a power on password and must be entered to boot or enter the BIOS setup program.
-In the BIOS setup program, the User will have Administrator rights.
+- Administrator Password-This setting specifies a password that must be entered to access the BIOS setup program.
+If only the Administrator's password is set, this limits access to only the BIOS setup program and is asked for only when entering the BIOS setup program.
+By default, no password is specified. - User Password-This setting specifies a password that must be entered to access the BIOS setup program or to boot the system.
+If only the User's password is set, this is a power on password and must be entered to boot or enter the BIOS setup program.
+In the BIOS setup program, the User has Administrator rights.
 By default, no password is specified.